 Ew!
 Don’t you hate it when your kitchen sponges get all gross?
 If you want these things to last a little longer and smell a bit sweeter, try soaking it in 4 tablespoons of baking soda + a quart of water.
-Don’t forget to rinse it well afterwards
+This is one of my favourite baking soda hacks!
+Don’t forget to rinse it well afterwards.

 9. Clean Microwaves

 Just cooked fish soup or curry in the microwave?
 Get rid of the smell fast!
 Add two tablespoons of baking soda in a microwave safe bowl then add a cup of water.
 Put the bowl inside the microwave oven for about 2 to 3 minutes (don’t cover it).
 The steam from the water/baking soda mixture will both deodorise and loosen up caked on stains inside the microwave.

 10. Remove Kitchen Grease Stains

 Cooking fried food will leave a lot of grease residue on the oven, countertop and even the kitchen fan extractor.
 Wiping them off with water and a damp cloth won’t cut it, so try sprinkling some baking soda on a damp sponge then wiping down any greasy surface, follow it up with a wipe from a clean damp cloth.

 Dishwashers tend to get plugged and smelly so they need some TLC around once a month.
 Use baking soda paste and warm soapy water to clean the filter and its parts.
 You can also put some baking soda in the soap drawer and run it through a hot washing cycle.